schlosstom/GrafHista/README.md

 The script **create_sar_db.py** can be used to create a mysql database for each sar binary file.
 The database will then include the content of the sar data in form of different tables.

+The script needs the mysql module:

+    zypper in python3-mysql-connector-python

 **Important:** The script is currently in a very **early alpha phase** and needs to inproved.

 The script has to be run localy outside of the container.